rails/spring/README.md

 ### preload files

 Every Spring command has the ability to preload a set of files.
-The `test` command for example preloads the `test/test_helper`.
-If the default's don't work for your application you can configure the preloads for every command:
+The `test` command for example preloads `test_helper` (it also adds the `test/` directory to your load path).
+If the defaults don't work for your application you can configure the preloads for every command:

 ```ruby